Volunteer Surgical Program

 Will we have trouble passing through Customs with all of our surgical supplies?

-Most of our teams do not have any issues passing through customs in our host countries.
+Typically, our teams do not have any issues passing through customs in our host countries unless they have not submitted a supply list and accuired a letter of support.
 Host countries are familiar with Esperança’s Surgical Program and are supportive of our work.
 Esperança obtains permission from the local government for each mission.
 A letter of support from the Consulate will be provided for each mission prior to your team’s departure date.
 Should any questions arise, please show the customs official this document.
 Contact information for our local offices will be provided to you in case local officials request additional information.
 In order for Esperança to obtain this letter from the Consulate, we must first receive a list of supplies and medications that your team will bring with you and an estimated value.

 Will there be someone to pick us up at the airport?